Items Commented On:

 countries, possibly not.

-Black, Hitler's Carmaker: The Inside Story of How General
+Edwin Black, Hitler's Carmaker: The Inside Story of

 and comments:

-Edwin Black is not the soberest of scholars, of course--
+Black is not the soberest of scholars, of course-- in many

-in many respects, he reminds me of David Noble.
-He has
+respects, he reminds me of David Noble.
+He has rather

-back in the late nineteenth and early twentieth century,
+in the late nineteenth and early twentieth century, there were

 The automobile

-and converting them to motor buses, but in fairness, the
+converting them to motor buses, but in fairness, the streetcar

-industry, ultimately backed up by firms such as General
+ultimately backed up by firms such as General Electric and

 Electric motors